 Figure 1-15.
-440BX AGP SET: System Block Diagram (Dual Processors)
+440BX AGP Chipset: System Block Diagram (Dual Processors)

-NOTE: This is a general block diagram and may not represent the number of slots/CPUs on your motherboard.
+NOTE: This is a general block diagram and may not represent the number of slots/CPUs on your mother-board.
 See the following page for the actual specifications of each motherboard.

-Features of P6DBS, P6DBE, P6DBU, P6SBU, P6SBS, P6SBA and P6SBM Motherboards
+Features of the P6DBS, P6DBE, P6DBU, P6SBU, P6SBS, P6SBA and P6SBM Motherboards